magentabusiness/magentabusiness.github.io/docs/trendz/business-entities.md

 description: Business Entities
 ---

-This guide describes how Trendz uses entities from ThingsBoard, like asset, device, relation, etc.
+This guide describes how Trendz uses entities from IoT Hub, like asset, device, relation, etc.

 * TOC
 {:toc}